hyprwm/hyprland-wiki/content/Useful Utilities/Systemd-start.md

 - [Universal Wayland Session Manager](https://github.com/Vladimir-csp/uwsm) wraps standalone Wayland compositors into a set of Systemd units and provides robust session management including environment, XDG autostart support, bi-directional binding with login session, and clean shutdown.

-Please note uwsm is for advanced users and has its issues and additional quirks.
+Please note uwsm is for advanced users and has its issues and additional quirks. [hyprland-session.target](#hyprland-sessiontarget) is an alternative minimal way of handling a systemd session.

-## Installation
+### Installation

 {{% details title="Arch" closed="true" %}}